a740g/QB64-MOD-Player/README.md

 [![Screenshot](screenshots/qb64mp_intro.png)](screenshots/qb64mp_demo.mp4)
 [![Screenshot](screenshots/qb64mp_playing.png)](screenshots/qb64mp_demo.mp4)

-## Goals
+## FEATURES

-- No dependency on third party libraries - OK
+- No dependency on third party libraries
-- No OS specific code in the Loader, Player & Mixer - OK
+- Everything is statically linked (no shared library dependency)
+- Easy plug-&-play API optimized for demos & games
+- Cross-platform (works on Windows, Linux & macOS)
-- Support all MOD types (1 - 99 channels, 31 samples etc.) - OK
+- Support all MOD types (1 - 99 channels, 31 samples etc.)
-- Support all MOD effects - OK
+- Support all MOD effects
-- Easy plug-&-play API - OK
-- Play all the test MODs in the repository correctly - OK
-- Survive ode2ptk.mod & black_queen.mod - OK
-- Include a demo player to show how to use the library - OK
+- Demo player that shows how to use the library

+## USAGE

+- Clone the repository to a directory of your choice
+- Open Terminal and change to the directory using an appropriate OS command
+- Run `git submodule update --init --recursive` to initialize, fetch and checkout git submodules
+- Open *QB64MODPlayer.bas* in the QB64-PE IDE and press `F5` to compile and run
+- To use the library in your project add the [Toolbox64](https://github.com/a740g/Toolbox64) repositiory as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 ## API